 Visit the Catalina Island Museum for a peek into the area’s colorful history.
 The museum houses hundreds of photos and artifacts showing the island’s role in World War II, the story of the Wrigley family, and the last manual switchboards in operation in the U.S. Shop for unique gifts at the museum’s charming gift shop.

-What to do before traveling to Catalina Island
+What you should do before traveling to Catalina Island

-- Note that the cost of goods and services on the island is relatively high – budget accordingly.
+• Note that the cost of goods and services on the island is quite high – budget accordingly.
 Catalina Island has a higher cost of living due to the additional time and money it takes to transport goods to the island.

 What to expect from the culture of Catalina Island?